 This ingenious Death Star coaster is an ingenious solution to a Star Wars park without any corresponding rides.
 With a track that loops around the inside of the Death Star, darting around the queue doubling back on itself in an instant, this launched coaster is an ingenious example of what can be done with Planet Coasters coaster creation tools.
 Just keep a janitor nearby to deal with any nauseous guests.

 Asteroid Belt Micro-Coaster

 Coasters aren’t all about making your guests sick, and Rio Bravo knows this, catering to families rather than thrillseekers.
-Rio Bravo is wild west-themed water ride replete with props and indoor sections.
+Rio Bravo is a Wild West-themed water ride replete with props and indoor sections.
 What this ride lacks in speed and adrenaline, it more than makes up for with special effects and scenery.

 Planet Coaster sandboxes

-Look, we get it, you don’t have time to use any of these and you just want to jump right to the finished product, change a couple of things and invite your mates over and tell them you built the whole thing from scratch.
+Look, we get it, you don’t have time to use any of these and you just want to jump right to the finished product, change a couple of things, and invite your mates over so you can tell them you built the whole thing from scratch.
 We’ve got you covered: these are the best entire parks the community has to offer.

 While this Japanese-themed park might be light on coasters, its aesthetic consistency and tranquility makes it one of the most spectacular complete builds around.
 Walkways are lined with lanterns and cherry blossom trees, there are hot springs and streams present around every corner, and family-friendly rides to cap off that peaceful park vibe.

 This park has had 300 hours poured into it since the launch of Planet Coaster’s alpha, and as such it’s one of the most comprehensive and well-rounded parks in existence.
 Probably.